tuhinexe/freecourses_API/README.md

 ## Status Codes

-API-POTD returns the following status codes in its API:
+FreecoursesAPI returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |